maciejberka/Feed-Reader-Testing/README.md

 * Udacity - for great course and help
 * Google - for the scholarship
 * Mentor - for sharing your knowledge
-* Reviewer - for a lot of suggestions
+* Reviewers - for a lot of suggestions